 Just one simple shape and some chalk can create the most beautiful artwork…

-Building up texture in an artwork can be done by using different materials, but also using different colours.
+Building up texture in an artwork can be done by using different materials, but also using many different shades of the same color.
 You can see an example of this in this video, where the pond is made from different types of paper, in various shades of blue and green.

 Folding is a lovely way to register texture and detail in paper artworks.
 Here is a simple demonstration in this video of how you can do this to make leaves.

 Sponge painting is a beautifully expressive process which is very playful and open-ended.
 All you need is paint, a few sponges and lots of paper - here are a few ideas to get started with…

 Here are some of the artworks that our app Scribbaloo Train has inspired…

 Working with tissue paper here, layering various shades of the same colour is an interesting way to experiment with texture and detail in an artwork.
 This video shows a simple blossom tree project.

 Clay is such a basic material, but can produce very detailed and varied textures and intricacies.
 This video shows some of the ways clay can be used.